Natasha-A/signup-form/README.md

 A sign up form designed for an Airways services to practice using HTML forms and best practices.
 View it [here!](https://natasha-a.github.io/etch-a-sketch/)

 ## Objective
-* Practice HTML forms to ultilize various elements and attributes to create effective forms
+* Practice HTML forms to utilize various elements and attributes to create effective forms
 * Learn how to style forms using CSS to enhance UX/UI
 * Incorporate form validation using built-in HTML form features and Javascript for more complex formatting validation
 * Responsive design for desktop and mobile views